jrbhowells/Lab3-Intensity-transformation/assets/README.md

-This is the folder where you put all your assets such as images.
+This is the folder stores the assets used for this lab.